 It’s time to take stock and talk about who and what we are called to be as a Church.
-The Pathways Project presents individuals with an opportunity to speak into the life and witness of the Church and enables us to hear a more comprehensive story of the Church in NSW and the ACT.
+Pathways presents individuals with an opportunity to speak into the life and witness of the Church and enables us to hear a more comprehensive story of the Church in NSW and the ACT.
 From our stories we learn from each other, we also build on our strengths and experience the hope we have in Christ.

-We understand your concern about asking people to give up precious time to participate.
-We are very conscious that there have been many attempts, and that the Church has done lots of talking.
-However, we are committed to working through a process that delivers opportunities that will take the UCA in NSW/ACT into God’s future.
+We understand your concern about giving up precious time to participate.
+We are very conscious that the Church has done lots of talking.
+However, we are committed to working through a process that delivers opportunities that will take the Uniting Church in NSW and the ACT into God’s future.
 To do that, we need the support and engagement of Congregations and Presbyteries.
 We need each other in order to fulfil the purposes to which God calls us and part of this process is to help us learn how to listen to each other, how to hear one another, and then how to discern together how we follow the prompting of God’s Spirit together.